Argentina’s Struggle for Stability

 Despite its democratic consolidation, Argentina continues to grapple with issues of corruption and low public trust in institutions.
 The country also struggles with deep polarization, known as la grieta, or the rift.
 This extreme division between left- and right-wing political factions has often resulted in political deadlock and rapid reversals of government policy.

 This divisiveness carries over to the parties themselves.
 The Justicialists, for instance, have many internal currents that vie for influence.
 Most prominent among these is Kirchnerism, a further-left populist strain originating from Néstor Kirchner and Cristina Fernández de Kirchner.
 The Kirchner governments, particularly under Néstor, have been credited with presiding over a period of significant economic growth, but their time in office was marred by allegations of fraud.
-(Cristina Fernández de Kirchner was later convicted and issued a lifetime ban from public office, which she has appealed.)
+(Cristina Fernández de Kirchner was later convicted and permanently barred from public office.)
 President Fernández struggled to manage mounting tensions among rival Peronist factions, and some experts say this internal fragmentation has contributed to the party’s waning popularity.

-Radical Libertarian Javier Milei’s 2023 victory underscored the depth of the grieta, signaling a rejection of the Peronist establishment and the broader political elite.
-Milei, known by the nickname “El Loco,” or “The Crazy One,” presented himself as an outsider promising drastic economic and political change.
-Railing against big government, he slashed the number of government ministries by almost half and has proposed eliminating the central bank.
+Libertarian Javier Milei’s 2023 victory underscored the depth of the grieta, signaling a rejection of the Peronist establishment and the broader political elite.
+Milei, known by the nickname “El Loco” (“The Crazy One”), presented himself as an outsider promising drastic economic and political change.
+Railing against big government, he slashed the number of government ministries by almost half and has curbed the central bank’s functions, including by halting the printing of money to fund government deficits.
 He opposes abortion and mandatory vaccination, is skeptical of climate change, and supports drug legalization and deregulation of firearm ownership.
+In August 2025, Milei and his administration came under heightened scrutiny after a corruption scandal implicated his sister and other close associates—this was followed by an unexpected defeat in legislative elections in Buenos Aires, Argentina’s biggest province.

 How did Argentina’s economy develop?